Public private partnership models for national identity programs

 Responsibility for project financing falls mainly on the private company; however, the public authority can also participate, in particular via grants.

-Risks are shared between the public authority and the private company, according to the terms of the contract and on a case-by-case basis.
+According to the terms of the contract and on a case-by-case basis, risks are shared between the public authority and the private company.
 In general, the technical and operational risks lie with the private company, the traffic risks* with the public authority.

-*In the case of Identity Management, this is measured either by the volume of documents supplied or events on which the valuation of the service is based (such as enrollment or number of border crossings).
+*In the case of Identity Management, this is measured either by the volume of documents supplied or events on which the service's valuation is based (such as enrollment or number of border crossings).

 At-a-glance: the PPP model

-Under this arrangement, the concessionnaire is responsible for the operation of the infrastructure and the public services and bears the risks and costs related to the administration of the existing infrastructure and assets, as well as any new facilities.
+Under this arrangement, the concessionnaire is responsible for the operation of the infrastructure and the public services and bears the risks and costs related to the administration of the existing infrastructure and assets and any new facilities.

 The concessionnaire bears responsibility for all the related investments and is remunerated by citizens.